 It's worth checking to make sure your attendee is using the email address registered within HeySummit - they may have a typographical error in the email they signed up with, or be using a different email address entirely.
 If you need to quickly amend someone's details on the system, you can use this handy article to find out how.

 My attendee is logged in but they can't access the content

-The most important thing is to remember is that mistakes sometimes happen and attendees might not realize that they have not fully registered to the Event.
+The most important thing is to remember is that mistakes sometimes happen and attendees might not realize that they have not fully registered for the event.
 Let’s talk about the two scenarios that might have happened:

-To solve this issue, you can tell your attendee to purchase a ticket, or (if you are on a Business Plan), you can import them into a ticket to allow access.
+To solve this issue, you can tell your attendee to purchase a ticket, or you can import them into a ticket to allow access.
 If you're not sure about how to import attendees, you can check out this article.